marteresagh/Registration.jl/script/README.md

  - scale: scale factor for bounding box of picked points

 #### Output:
-  - `projname.txt`: a text file with affine transformation written by row
+  - `projname.rtm`: a text file with affine transformation written by row
   - `projname.las`: point clouds registered
   - `target_segment.las`: limited target (points used for calculation)
   - `source_segment.las`: limited source (points used for calculation)